I write and speak about the power of dreams to transform women’s lives so we all may live more creatively, healthfully, and joyfully.

 Then, I founded and edited several online magazine-style websites combining information, intuition, and imagination to evince positive social change.
 My profiles of women whose dreams have guided their work and life direction include artists Marsha Connell, Nancy Sykes-Cockerham, and Claudia Chapline; peace activist Cindy Sheehan, and health aficionado Caroline MacDougall.

 Drawing on degrees in education and communications, I speak to women’s organizations, religious groups, and professional societies on the power of dreams to bring about personal and social change.
 (Click on the Linked In icon below for my resume.)

 I authored PLUM DREAMS DIARY: On Mothers, Men, Modern Medicine, and the Divine, a collection of nocturnal messages exploring the contemporary female psyche.
-My book on the healing power of dreams DREAMS AND THE WISDOM WITHIN will be published in the Spring of 2017.
+My book on the healing power of dreams DREAMS AND THE WISDOM WITHIN will be published in 2018.